About

 Rachel Kesselman is a Franco-American writer.

 Born and raised in Northeastern Pennsylvania, Rachel Kesselman divides her time between Paris and La Muse Artists and Writers Retreat, where she acts as Workshop Director with her husband.
+She is currently pursuing a Master of Studies in Creative Writing at the University of Oxford, where she was awarded a Kellogg College Scholarship.

-An Appalachian mountain enthusiast, Kesselman has been a writer-in-residence at the Sundress Academy of the Arts in Knoxville, TN and Welcome Hill Studios in West Chesterfield, NH.
-She has gratefully received the Carlisle Family Scholarship for the Squaw Valley Community of Writers Workshop, the Mathey Family Scholarship for the Mendocino Coast Writers' Conference, and the Frederick E. Hart Scholarship for Excellence in Nonfiction at the Leopardi Writing Conference in Recanati, Italy.
-She holds a BA in French and English with a Concentration in Creative Writing from Bryn Mawr College and a Master's in Comparative Literature and Education from the Sorbonne.
-She is currently at work on a novel.
+A writing retreat enthusiast, Rachel has been to residencies including the Sundress Academy of the Arts in Knoxville, TN, Welcome Hill Studios in West Chesterfield, NH, and Moniack Mhor in the Scottish Highlands.
+She gratefully received the Carlisle Family Scholarship for the Squaw Valley Community of Writers Workshop, the Mathey Family Scholarship for the Mendocino Coast Writers' Conference, and the Frederick E. Hart Scholarship for Excellence in Nonfiction at the Leopardi Writing Conference in Recanati, Italy.